 On current evidence, bare survival is not beyond the team as it currently stands.
 Certainly, those currently occupying the Premier League relegation zone would struggle to match their pace and commitment.
 It has also been oft-argued that Bielsa ‘belongs’ in the Premier League, with links to teams like Everton and West Ham prior to becoming Leeds manager.

 While Leeds fans may dare to dream of a glorious return to the top-flight – such as that experienced nearly 30 years ago, setting the club on-course to win the last ever top-flight First Division trophy – others remain coy about the near-future.
-One such individual is Patrick Bamford himself, who has that Leeds are ‘far from the finished article’.
+One such individual is Patrick Bamford himself, who has stated in no uncertain terms that Leeds are ‘far from the finished article’.

 With Leeds’ last top-flight return coming in 1990, there are no topical ways to gauge how Leeds would perform in the 2020/21 Premier League, having gained promotion from what is now the richest second-flight division in the world.